laradumps/laradumps-docs/docs/laravel/debug/usage.md

 ---

-## Quiet dump
+### Quiet dump

-By default, LaraDumps desktop app will be invoked and gain focus whenever a new dump is received.
+By default, LaraDumps Desktop App will be invoked and gain focus whenever a new dump is received.

 You can use`dsq()` to send a quiet dump, without invoking the app.